 Exercise is also crucial for encouraging good circulation, as it gets blood pumping around the body.
 This is why we can see circulation problems begin to develop when people don't get moving enough.

-A.Vogel Self-Care Tip: Tips to stay keep moving throughout the day
+My Self-Care Tip: Tips to keep moving throughout the day

 We know that a sedentary lifestyle can make us more prone to varicose veins so I have made a video with some tips on how to ensure you keep moving at regular intervals.